getdock/public-docs/oauth.rst

 Basic Scope (``basic``): This scope will only contain the DOCK user id & ETH address of the contract between the Client and the User.
 The Client can pass this address and ask the ``dock-gateway`` to fetch and decrypt the user data, and in later versions use this address to go and interact with the contract directly in the Ethereum network.

-Full Scope (``full``): This scope will share a lot more details about the user with the partner.
-The complete list is specified in the next Appendix.
+Full Scope (``full``): This scope will share details about the user within the DOCK system with the partner.
+The complete list is specified in a separate file.